HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Model Evaluation

 \subsection{Reproducibility}

-We cover herein various settings used throughout our empirical evaluations.
-The source code along with data splits and samples of the $k$-hop neighbourhood for all experiments is provided in the supplementary materials.
+We cover in this section various settings used throughout our empirical evaluations.
+The source code, along with data splits and samples of the $k$-hop neighborhood for all experiments, is provided in the supplementary materials.

-{\bf Data splits.} On Cora, Citeseer and Pubmed, we use the public train, test and validation set splits proposed in the original paper \cite{yang2016revisiting}.
-On the remaining datasets, we split the graph by randomly selecting nodes such that each set comprises $60 \%$, $20 \%$ and $20 \%$ of all nodes, respectively.
+{\bf Data splits.} On Cora, Citeseer, and Pubmed, we use the public train, test, and validation set splits proposed in the original paper \cite{yang2016revisiting}.
+On the remaining datasets, we split the graph by randomly selecting nodes, where each set comprises 60\%, 20\%, and 20\% of all nodes.

-{\bf Higher-order sampling.} We set the random jump probability to 5\% when running our heuristic walk algorithm, and limit the maximum number of edges obtained from any sampling procedure to 90,000 to reduce runtime.
-In the first network layer, we use 8 higher-order attention heads, and 1 in the subsequent layers.
-To avoid excessive fine-tuning, we set the maximum $k$-hop to $K=3$ for all graphs, and keep the $k$-hop samples across consistent all layers.
+{\bf Higher-order sampling.} We set the random jump probability to 5\% when running our heuristic walk algorithm, and limit the maximum number of edges obtained from any sampling procedure to $90,000$ to reduce runtime.
+We use eight higher-order attention heads in the first network layer, and one in the subsequent layers.
+To avoid excessive fine-tuning, we set the maximum $k$-hop value to $K=3$ for all graphs, and keep the $k$-hop samples consistent across all layers.

-{\bf Experiment setup.} To reduce the variability in model performance due to random seed, we repeat all experiments $20$ times, re-initialising our models with a new seed at each repetition.
-To train and evaluate our models, we run our experiments using an A$100$ GPU.
-To evaluate significance between empirical model performance, we use the Wilcoxon signed rank test with a confidence threshold of 5\%.
+{\bf Experiment setup.} To reduce the variability in model performance due to random seed, we repeat all experiments $20$ times, re-initializing our models with a new seed at each repetition.
+To train and evaluate our models, we run our experiments using an A100 GPU.
+We evaluate the significance of the empirical model performance by using the Wilcoxon signed rank test with a confidence threshold of 5\%